ibexa/documentation-developer/docs/administration/dashboard/customize_dashboard.md

 # Customize dashboard

 You can customize the dashboard depending on your needs using Dahboard Builder.
-Customized dashboard previews a set of widgets selected by the user.
+Customized dashboard displays a set of widgets selected by the user.

 !!! tip